-Of the three requirements for patentability, non-obviousness is the one that matters most.
-Novelty is binary: either prior art describes your exact invention or it does not.
-Utility is almost always met for physical products.
-Non-obviousness is where the real judgment happens, and it is the reason most patent applications get rejected or narrowed during examination.
+Non-obviousness (35 U.S.C.
+103) causes more patent rejections than any other requirement.
+Of the three requirements for patentability, novelty is binary and utility is almost always met for physical products.
+Non-obviousness is where the real judgment happens, and it is the reason most applications get rejected or narrowed during examination.

 Non-obviousness is defined in 35 U.S.C.
 103. The test: would the claimed invention have been obvious to a person of ordinary skill in the art (POSITA) at the time of filing?